adebali/adebalilab_website/content/news/firstMeeting.md

 ---
 date: 2018-09-25
 title: "The very first group meeting"
-sentence: The group met for the first time at Sabanci University to initiate exciting research.
+sentence: Our group met for the first time at Sabanci University to initiate exciting research.
 ---

 ![First meeting](/images/labmeeting.jpg)